Characteristics

 Soundboard Design

-I build traditional solid tops and three types of double tops.
-All are traditionally fan-braced.
-Although slightly different in sound and response, one design is not necessarily better than the others, and I offer the four to create the best match to the player.
+I build traditional solid top and several types of composite (double top) soundboards.
+Since 2024, I have concentrated on composite tops with inner cores that combine Nomex honeycomb with balsa.
+All of my soundboards are traditionally fan-braced.
+Although slightly different in sound and response, one design is not necessarily better than the others, and I offer the different varieties to create the best match to the player.
+Regardless of the format, most players can tell that the different varieties are built by the same maker, meaning that they share more tonal similarities than differences.

-My double top soundboards are more accurately described as three-layer sandwiches consisting of two outer veneers of spruce or cedar surrounding an inner-core matrix of cedar, balsa or Nomex.
-Since my introduction of Nomex-core double tops in 2009 (right), over 90% of my customers select one of the double top configurations.
-In 2015, I began collaborating with robotics expert John Bower to machine a novel soundboard of my own design.
-For these 'holey' double tops, hundreds of holes are cut into the board (below), stopping just short of cutting completely through.
-This design is analogous to a Nomex honeycomb core attached to a single wood veneer.
-Regardless of the core material, the final step is to complete the sandwich by attaching the second veneer.
+My double top soundboards are more accurately described as three-layer sandwiches consisting of two outer veneers of spruce or cedar surrounding an inner-core matrix of cedar, balsa and/or Nomex.
+Since my introduction of Nomex-core double tops in 2009 (right), over 95% of my customers select one of the double top configurations.
+In 2015, I began collaborating with robotics expert John Bower to machine novel soundboard cores of my own design out of balsa or cedar (below).

 Double top soundboards offer the intriguing possibility of combining a variety of different woods.
 In Nomex-core double tops, I and other luthiers have observed that the outer veneer overwhelming dictates the tonal characteristics of the guitar.
-One of the benefits of the 'holey' double top is that the wood core remarkably blends the characteristics of all the layers because (I believe) wood, being more resonant than Nomex, efficiently unifies both veneers during the initial impulses of the note.
-In the holey double tops, the most successful configurations have been spruce outer/cedar-core/cedar inner or spruce outer/balsa-core/cedar inner.
-These configurations behave as if they are true spruce/cedar hybrids in sound and response.
+One of the benefits of including wood in the core of a composite top is that wood can help blend the characteristics of all the layers because (I believe) wood, being more resonant than Nomex, more efficiently unifies both veneers during the initial impulses of the note.
+Regardless of the core composition, the most successful veneer configurations have been spruce outer/cedar inner or cedar outer/cedar inner.

 Features